emiloo22/emiloo22/README.md

 - 👋 Hi, I’m @emiloo22
 - 👀 I’m interested in learning more about AI/coding!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning GitHub Foundations!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in the non-profit space.
-- 📫 How to reach me ...
+- 📫 How to reach me em.rorke@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: TBD

 <!---
 emiloo22/emiloo22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.